 Wild Kratts fans can now dress up for their next creature adventure with these costume creature power suits.
 Place their favorite creature power discs in the center of the vest and get ready to activate their imaginations.

 As any nature journaler will tell you, one of the best ways to get to know an animal’s characteristics is to study them for a drawing.
-Observational drawing forces you to focus in on the details and makes those details memorable.
+Observational drawing forces you to focus on the details and makes those details memorable.
 Get them started on this lifelong skill with a drawing book that teaches kids how to sketch basic animal shapes.
-The faster you can do this, the faster you can move on to those all important details.
+The faster you can do this, the faster you can move on to those all-important details.

 A great gift for preschoolers, this soft and sturdy tree carrier holds 5 cuddly woodland animal friends.
 The boys got this as a gift from Grandma during our first Yosemite visit and have treasured it ever since.